openstack/cinder/doc/source/contributor/migration.rst

 c-vol node.
 Any back-end driver supporting iSCSI will be able to support the generic host-assisted migration for sure.
 The back-end driver without iSCSI supported needs to be tested to decide if it supports this kind of migration.
-The block-based transfer mode is done by ‘dd’ command, applying to drivers like LVM, Storwize, etc, and the file-based transfer mode is done by file copy, typically applying to the RBD driver.
+The block-based transfer mode is done by 'dd' command, applying to drivers like LVM, Storwize, etc, and the file-based transfer mode is done by file copy, typically applying to the RBD driver.